xyflow/xyflow/README.md

 The `default`, `input` and `output` types would be still available except you overwrote one of them.
 There is an example of a custom node implementation in the [custom node example](/example/src/CustomNode).

+## Custom Node Props

+Your custom nodes are wrapped so that the basic functions like dragging or selecting work.
+Custom nodes receive the following props:

+- `id`: string
+- `data`: object
+- `type`: string
+- `selected`: boolean
+- `sourcePosition`: string
+- `targetPosition`: string

 ## Handle Component

 We export a `Handle` component as a helper for your custom nodes: